My review of this heavy duty bench grinder made by Warco.

 This is a 950W motor with direct drive to the wheels making it reasonably quiet in operation and importantly very powerful.
 This grinder takes a lot to make it slow down when in use.

 This grinder has been is use for years.
 Grinding everything from 12mm square HSS lathe tools where it is quite capable of removing large amounts of material quite rapidly.
 I also use this to put an edge on gardening tools when required.

 The casings around the wheels are pressed steel with dust extraction at the rear.

 Price: approximately £130 in 2009, £160 in 2016

 Overall a solid and powerful bench grinder.
 You will buy this tool and it will last you a lifetime.
 Visit warco.co.uk for more information.

-Still using this grinder 7 years later and working superbly, fairly light hobby use and still has original wheels fitted.
+Still using this grinder 7 years later and working superbly.
+OK, fairly light hobby use but it still has the original wheels fitted.

 The cutting and clearance angles of a lathe tool will be dependent on the type of material they are to be used on and the required quality of finish.

 The shape of the tool in plan view is as important as all of the other angles.
 This shape should be set according to the material being worked.